3manuek/3manuek/content/posts/2025-01/pgcat.md

 END;
 ```

+{{< notice "info" >}}
+The playbook executes a quick benchmark using a custom docker image.
+It is intended to extend this for running during period of time for gathering metrics.
+{{< /notice >}}

 The way we connect to the sharded pool is by using its name as the database (`shardpool` in this case).
-For instance, we can execute the test
-by issuing something like this (I'm using here Postgres.app for Mac, use your local binaries):
+For instance, we can execute the test locally by issuing something like this (I'm using here Postgres.app for Mac, use your local binaries):

 ```bash
 PGBIN=/Applications/Postgres.app/Contents/Versions/17/bin/